UniBYD: A Unified Framework for Learning Robotic Manipulation Across Embodiments Beyond Imitation of Human Demonstrations: Experiments

-\cref{fig:xiaorongquxian} illustrates the evolution of reward and success rate during training for a representative task.
-Base is unable to discover superior poses and thus rapidly settles into a suboptimal policy.
-In contrast, +SE more faithfully reproduces human behavior.
-As the \textit{shadow engine} is gradually phased out, the policy continues to refine the motions independently without a significant drop in the success rate.
-Building upon +SE, we introduce the goal reward $R^{goal}$, forming +SE+GR.
-Guided by explicit task objectives, +SE+GR explores postures that lead to higher success rates.
-Further, by adding loss synergy and counterbalancing on top of +SE+GR, we obtain +SE+GR+LSC.
-This variant maintains deliberate stochasticity in the early phase to encourage exploration.
-Although it initially lags behind +SE+GR in success rate, it eventually converges to a superior manipulation strategy.
+\cref{fig:xiaorongquxian} illustrates the evolution of reward and success rate in a representative task.
+Base is unable to explore optimal postures, rapidly settling into a suboptimal policy.
+In contrast, +SE more accurately reproduces human behavior.
+Building upon +SE, the introduction of $R^{goal}$ forms +SE+GR.
+With the fading of expert guidance and under the direction of explicit objectives, this strategy explores postures that lead to higher success rates.
+Furthermore, combined with LSC (UniBYD), it encourages exploration by maintaining stochasticity in the early phase, eventually converging to a superior manipulation strategy.